-- 5.31 The NIHRC welcomes the commitment in the Trade and Cooperation Agreement to ensure criminal justice cooperation is based on respect for democracy, the rule of law and the protection of fundamental rights and freedoms of individuals, including as set out in the Universal Declaration of Human Rights and in the ECHR.
-550 - 5.32 The Trade and Cooperation Agreement established a fast-track system which enables the extradition of either UK or EU nationals.
+- cooperation in the absence of access to Schengen Information System II; and to ongoing cooperation in information-sharing initiatives. - 5.31.
+The NIHRC welcomes the commitment in the Trade and Cooperation Agreement to ensure criminal justice cooperation is based on respect for democracy, the rule of law and the protection of fundamental rights and freedoms of individuals, including as set out in the Universal Declaration of Human Rights and in the ECHR. - 5.32.
+The Trade and Cooperation Agreement established a fast-track system which enables the extradition of either UK or EU nationals.
 However, this system will likely be more restrictive in practice as it also revives the 'dual criminality' requirement, meaning that an offence must exist in both jurisdictions before an extradition request can be granted.
-The NIHRC welcomes the EU's data adequacy decisions in respect of the UK, which allow for the sharing of some information but regrets that access to information sharing tools such as Schengen Information System II has been lost. - 5.33 Any delays and impediments to the timely operation of the criminal justice system have the potential to impact on both the rights of the accused person and victims.
+The NIHRC welcomes the EU's data adequacy decisions in respect of the UK, which allow for the sharing of some information but regrets that access to information sharing tools such as Schengen Information System II has been lost. - 5.33.
+Any delays and impediments to the timely operation of the criminal justice system have the potential to impact on both the rights of the accused person and victims.
 Where such delays result in a diminution of the current levels of protection for victims, these have the potential to engage Article 2.